 - 1 Tbs dried oregano

 - 1 Tbs ground coriander

 - 1 Tbs crushed red pepper flakes

 You'll end up with a half cup of seasoning that can be used for soups, chili and more taco “meat” in the future.
 Now let’s rehydrate that TVP with the ingredients in the right column.
 You’re going to end up with about a cup and a half of taco filling, sufficient for about a dozen tacos.
 Scale recipe as required for the amount of people.

-- Add tomato sauce (*I used Light Tomato Basil Ragu®) to the water in a microwave-safe container and heat for 2 minutes or simmer the liquids in a pan.
+- Add Ragu tomato sauce to the water in a microwave-safe container and heat for 2 minutes or simmer the liquids in a pan.

 - Heat olive oil in a non-stick skillet while dicing onions and peppers.
 Sauté veggies with a dash of salt and pepper until onions are slightly translucent, yet firm.